rkbasavalanka2003/R-code-for-stats/README.md

 1. people who did yoga (yoga) 2. people did not do yoga (control) Parameters were measured before yoga implimentation and after yoga implimentation for 6 months We have to check whether there are significant difference between yoga and control treatments with respect to different health parameters
+PCA is done to reduce number of dimenstions and to also preparation of elbow plot to know upto howmany PC numbers can give sufficient (99%) information for further analysis